Boule-mods/Distortion/README.md

 ## How to Use This Repository:
 Documentation: Refer to the detailed documentation for comprehensive explanations of distortion concepts, circuit designs, and electrical components.
+Information is divided in diferent directories, see details below.

 ### Directories:
 - Diode Clipping : Discover the fundamental caracteristics of diode clipping one of the simplest form of distortion.
 - Circuits       : Explore a variety of distortion circuit schematics to understand their inner workings and applications.
 - Compoents      : WIP (coming soon detailed analysis of distortion components used in circuits)

 Happy exploring and happy tinkering!